 https://www.inapril.com/wp-content/uploads/2023/07/ROV-SAE.jpeg800800Bob Basilihttps://www.inapril.com/wp-content/uploads/2013/04/logo-340.pngBob Basili2023-07-24 11:05:202023-07-24 11:07:01Completion of North Sea project

-We are pleased to offer the nodal kit to the market for June 2023 availability.
+We are pleased to offer the nodal kit to the market for summer 2023 availability.
 The nodal kit will include up to 3,000 nodes with an increased battery life of 150 days and an improved depth rating to 3600m.
 The 20-foot automated charging and staging container offers parallel loading and unloading of nodes, optimizing operations and ensuring redundancy.
 The kit is ideal for both ROV and Node-on-a-Rope operations.

 “We are excited to have this kit available next summer as there seems to be growing interest from operators and E&P companies for additional capacity ” says inApril´s CEO, Anne Camerer.